Dipesh-Padhiar-66/DP-Web-Cam-Recorder/README.md

   - ✔ Open save folder button
   - ✔ Standalone EXE support

-ChatGPT instructed me on the use of Pyinstaller to create a single .exe files that would include all necessary modules (see Make.bat for the automated Pyinstaller command).
+ChatGPT instructed me on the use of Pyinstaller to create a single .exe file that would include all necessary modules (see Make.bat for the automated Pyinstaller command).

+I learned that to improve ChatGPT responses you must give as much information as possible, but you must also be very specific when asking for what you want.

 Other than using GuiPy and editing, copying and pasting, at no point did I do any coding.
-I learned that to improve ChatGPT responses you must give as much information as possible, but you must also be very specific when asking for what you want.

-The experiment was a success.
-I've included the .py script that you can study and use (under the GPL
+I've included the .py script so that you can study and use it (under the GPL 3.0 license).
+The Packages.txt file lists the Python packages/modules I have installed on my machine (you may not need all of them).
+The Make.bat file will create the single .exe file.

+There were many more suggestions for improving the program and extending it's features.
+However, I stopped at the point I did because I had proved the experiment was a success.
+It was a thoroughly enjoyable learning experience and I strongly urge you to give ChatGPT a go on your own project.

+I've released everything under the GPL license, free for everyone to use, just please keep to the 'freedom of knowledge' spirit by sharing and using to expand your own knowledge and giving me a thumbs up if you find this useful.

+Thanks,
+DP.